MehrozShahid/Parallax_Labs_Internship/README.md

 ### Completed Tasks

+* Created a separate Week 7 project based on the Week 6 RAG system.
-* Continued the RAG system developed during Week 6.
+* Continued using the existing ChromaDB retrieval approach.
 * Added instructions to the LLM to use only the retrieved context.
 * Added `"I don't know."` behavior when the answer is not available in the context.
 * Added protection against unsupported answers.